seannybgoode/LibGDXVideoSample/README.md

 A tip of the cap to Aaron Snoswell for doing the basic work necessary to make this project possible.
 We've taken this work and done some optimization and added audio support.

+#0.1.3 changes

+- Fixed the big stuttering occurring when a video starts playing

+- Offloaded the video picture conversion to the packet handler thread for a minor bump in framerate

+- Added a bunch of documentation

+- Cleaned up a bunch of unused variables and cleaned up warnings from the code

+- Added more functionality to the video screen class to increase its usefullness

 #0.1.2 changes

 - major re-write of the playback algorithm